“There was once a factory that was run by a large engine at its core. One fine day the engine broke, shutting down the entire operation.

 3. Conducting Win-loss Analysis

-Another common pitfall in sales and marketing is companies drawing conclusions about their products or services while relying on inaccurate feedback from sales teams.
+Another common pitfall in sales and marketing is companies concluding their products or services while relying on inaccurate feedback from sales teams.
 This often leads to lower win rates, poor product development, longer conversion cycles than expected.

 By introducing Win-Loss Analysis in Sales Intelligence, sales leaders can always be in the loop about what is working and what isn’t.
 Effective decisions can then be driven to understand how competitive intelligence is helping reps.